MathematicGuy/RemoteObsidian/Artificial Intelligence/Aha.md

 ![[Pasted image 20241021153040.png]]

-- [ ] Feel numb or bored learning something ?
+-  Feel numb or bored learning something ?
 It likely that thing don't benefit you as much as you think, you can temporary skip it, find a reason why. it much more effective

++ You can ask a women her age by asking "How long have she been graduate from college" or "What years she started college"